-We draw attention to Note 2 of the financial statements, which describes the accounting basis, which differs from generally accepted accounting principles.
+We draw attention to Note 2 of the financial statements, which describes the accounting basis.
+The financial statements are prepared on the cash basis of accounting, which differs from generally accepted accounting principles.
 We did not modify our opinion regarding this matter.

-Other Matters
+Other Matter

-Supplemental and Other Information
+Other Information